 Once you're in the job it's essential to keep up to date with legislation, compliance and reporting requirements through training and continuing professional development (CPD).
 You may go on to do a postgraduate qualification part time, such as a Masters in energy management, while you're working.

-It's likely you will become a member of the Energy Institute (EI), which offers a range of training options suitable for different stages of your career.
+It's likely that you'll become a member of the Energy Institute, which offers a range of training options suitable for the different stages of your career.
 These include:

 More information is available from Energy Institute - Energy Management Training.

-You may take specific training courses, such as the Building Research Establishment Environmental Assessment Method (BREEAM), which relates to the environmental performance of buildings.
-There are also options to develop your IT skills in specialist software designed for monitoring energy efficiency.
+You may take specific training courses, such as the BREEAM assessments, which relate to the environmental performance of buildings.

 You may progress in your career in a number of ways and your options will depend on your employer and the sector you're in.
 With experience, or further qualifications, you could specialise in a certain area such as:

 - environmental engineering

 - facilities management.